We currently have a funded SCIENTIST / POSTDOC position open in Regensburg.

 Carmen Gerlach (Principal Investigator)

 Fascinated by the biology of the human body, I studied Biomedical Sciences at Leiden University in Leiden, the Netherlands (B.Sc.
 2003 & M.Sc.
 2005).
 As I wanted to see something of the world at the same time, I participated in an exchange program with the Karolinska Institute in Stockholm, Sweden, and performed an internship in parasitology that included field work in rural northern Ghana.
 My growing interest in immunology led me to perform my Master thesis in the lab of Rienk Offringa and Kees Melief at the Leiden University Medical Center, and during that time I realized that I wanted to continue my research career in this field.
 As PhD student in Ton Schumacher’s lab at the Netherlands Cancer Institute in Amsterdam (2005-2011), I got the chance to combine technological development with gaining deeper insights into basic immunological processes.
 Together with a few colleagues, I developed a cellular barcoding technology that allows in vivo tracking and fate mapping of single naive T cells.
 Using this technology, I established that while virtually all naive CD8 T cells give rise to both effector and memory cell progeny (Gerlach et al., J.Exp.
 Med.
 2010), individual naive T cells nevertheless mount very distinct immune responses to facilitate robustness of the overall response (Gerlach et al., Science 2013).
 During my postdoc in Ulrich von Andrian’s lab at Harvard Medical School in Boston, USA (2011-2017), I studied the memory CD8 T cell response in more detail, which led to the delineation of a novel subset, named ‘peripheral memory cells (Tpm)’ that has unique migratory, homeostatic and functional properties (Gerlach et al., Immunity 2016).
 To gain a better understanding of the computational aspects involved in the analysis of (immune) cells with the current high-dimensional single-cell technologies, I spent 8 months as visiting scholar in Nir Yosef’s lab at the University of California Berkeley in Berkeley, USA (2017).
-Since November 2017, I am an Assistant Professor at the Karolinska Institute in Stockholm.
+In November 2017, I was recruited as Assistant Professor to the Karolinska Institute in Stockholm, where I became Principal Researcher in 2022.
+In 2025, I was was recruited as W3 Professor to the University of Regensburg and the Leibniz Institute for Immunotherapy in Regensburg, Germany.
+Since then, I head a group working in two locations – Regensburg and Stockholm.

 Jyoti Pokharel (PhD student)